-The Executive Committee has authority to discharge all the responsibilities of the Board in the management of the business and affairs of the Company, except where action of the full Board is required by statute or by our Amended and Restated Certificate of Formation, as amended to date.
-The Executive Committee met once during 2016.
+The Executive Committee has authority to discharge all the responsibilities of the Board in the management of the business and affairs of the Company, except where action of the full Board is required by statute or by our Amended and Restated Certificate of Formation or Bylaws, each as amended to date.
+The Executive Committee met once during 2017.

-As of April 7, 2017, our Executive Committee consisted of Messrs.
+As of April 13, 2018, the Executive Committee consisted of Messrs.
 Foran, Baribault and Yates.
 Mr. Foran is the chair of the Executive Committee.